Auspicus/ledger-rs/README.md

 - For authorization purposes, does the client ID of a dispute and a transaction need to match?
 - Can a client dispute a chargeback?
 This would require a deep traversal of the transaction history.
 - Concurrency?
 Could this be handled in a multi-threaded web-app?
-With access to a shared database
+With access to a shared database?

 # Dependencies